swangchu/pythonByExamples-Tha/example-2/README.md

     - The body of the else will be executed if a condition is false.
     - The else part does not have condition.

- 8. **elif folder** contains example for use of assignment operator in Python.
+ 8. **elif folder** contains example for use of if-elif-else statement in Python.

         Syntax
         if condition :